CryptoInnovators/sharkythesuibot/README.md

 # SharkytheSUIBot

-This repository contains simple DeFi bots in Typescript, which are designed to find and take advantage of arbitrage opportunities in different SUI DEXs and/or perform trading activities based on script-logic strategies.
+Sharky is the fastest SUI Telegram Bot and is designed to find and take advantage of arbitrage opportunities present in different SUI DEXs and/or perform trading activities based on script-logic strategies.
 Since it is still in BETA version, the agents might not be profitable and are mainly open-sourced as a reference implementation that could be reused to implement custom strategies.

 ## Features